Boa blanchardensis: Range and extinction

 Although a multitude of fossil material is present in the Pleistocene sediments of the Maria-Galante caves, no material of Boa blancharensis could be recovered from younger Holocene layers.
-This makes the Maria-Galante boa the only known reptile from the island to have gone extinct during the Pleistocene.
-The only other reptile previously thought to have disappeared from the island was a colubrid snake, however its remains were later also discovered at a pre-Columbian archaeological site, pushing its extinction into the Holocene.
+This makes the Maria-Galante boa the only known reptile from the island to have become extinct during the Pleistocene.
+The only other reptile previously thought to have disappeared from the island was a colubrid snake; however, its remains were later also discovered at a pre-Columbian archaeological site, pushing its extinction into the Holocene.
 It is possible that the extinction of Boa blancharensis was tied to the change in climate towards the end of the Pleistocene, which heavily affected the native bat diversity and may have also influenced the local bird population.
-However due to the fact that little is known about the Pleistocene avifauna of the island, the role birds may have played in the extinction of the snake can only be speculated on.
+However, due to the fact that little is known about the Pleistocene avifauna of the island, the role birds may have played in the extinction of the snake can only be speculated on.
 Another possibility is that Boa blancharensis may have survived into the Holocene, given that data on the early Holocene of Guadeloupe is restricted to Maria-Galante.
 While Bochaton and Bailon argue that human influence cannot be ruled out as a factor, a later paper by Bochaton discusses the relationship between the boas and people of the Lesser Antilles, mentioning that to the Saladoid and Taíno people boas were generally of mythological significance and not viewed as food.